 Sustainability Leadership Team

 At corporate level, sustainability is steered by our Sustainability Leadership Team, a group of senior executives representing the Business Groups and contributing corporate functions, which is chaired by the Vice President Sustainability.
 He leads the Corporate Sustainability department and reports directly to the Co-CEOs.
 The Corporate Sustainability staff functions as a business-oriented center of excellence and partner on sustainability, internally and externally.

 The Sustainability Leadership Team meets quarterly to monitor the progress of sustainability across the company, with particular emphasis on steering our business and innovation portfolio in relation to key drivers.
 Regional operational sustainability networks are in place in China, India, Latin America and North America.

-DSM Operations & Responsible Care has responsibility for all corporate issues related to Safety, Health and Environment (SHE).
-This also includes security.
-The Senior Vice President DSM Operations & Responsible Care reports directly to the Managing Board.
-SHE managers provide support at Business Group level.
-Our SHE Council, which includes all Business Group SHE managers, is instrumental in sharing experiences and developing best practices and communications on SHE issues.
+DSM SHE & Security has responsibility for all corporate issues related to Safety, Health and Environment (SHE) as well as Security.
+The Vice President DSM Safety, Health & Security reports directly to the co-CEO.
+SHE managers and experts in the business and in each region provide support to all our operations worldwide.
+Our SHE Leadership Team, which includes all Business Group SHE managers as well as all regional SHE leads, is instrumental in sharing experiences and developing best practices and communications on SHE issues.